git4example/genai-fsx-workshop-on-eks-auto/content/300_module3_replication/330_RegionalFailoverAndSwitch.md

 ---
-title : "Inspect Mistral-7B data, generate test file in Pod to enable auto-export and replication of data" weight : 330
+title : "Inspect vLLM, Neuron Cores, Mistral-7B data, and replicate data" weight : 330

 ---
 In this section, you will log-in to a Pod, inspect the Mistral-7B  model data, and generate a test file which will be shared and replicated.

-##### Step 1: Login to Pod, inspect model data, and create a test file to replicate
+##### Step 1: Login to vLLM Pod, inspect Neuron cores config and performance

 Navigate to back to your VSCode IDE terminal and change to your working directory.